Microscale Simulation of Catalyst Deactivation

 The values of rate constants and were estimated from the literature [7].

-Set up the model variables vars.
+Set up the model variables vars:

-The reaction terms could very well also me modeled with a "MassReactionRate" model parameter in place of the "MassSource" term.
+The reaction terms could very well also be modeled with a "MassReactionRate" model parameter in place of the "MassSource" term.
 Then a dependent variable needs to be factored out of the reaction rates and the sign of the equations negated.
 The choice is purely a matter of taste.

-Model the reaction terms with a "MassReactionRate".
+Model the reaction terms with a "MassReactionRate":

-Set up the model parameters pars.
+Set up the model parameters pars:

 Set up the mass reaction rates as mass sources: